mhaberli/ICO-ACI/README.md

 ## Overview

+This document describes the process of automating ACI basic tenant configuration using Intersight Cloud Orchestrator (ICO).
 The ICO `Workflow`  leverages the Invoke Web API Request functionality of the `Tasks` construct to create objects in ACI APIC controller.

 ![10_37_31](https://user-images.githubusercontent.com/104349654/165052705-a05eb5a3-4429-4243-9beb-8bb2763aa133.jpg)
 ![10_39_14](https://user-images.githubusercontent.com/104349654/165052699-3ef7df7f-86cd-4484-bea0-eb6a4157cbf3.jpg)